Epic #77562: Misbehaviors with datetime values and timezones

 If you don't belive me, check out the well known extension styleguide.
 When you try to save the demo record with no date in inputdatetime_2 (which has the same configuration we talk about here, see TCA and sql), you'll get the same error I get in my extension.

-#8 Updated by Christoph Bessei over 2 years ago
+#8 Updated by Christoph Bessei almost 3 years ago

 I can confirm the problem of Christian.